mwarning/KadNode/README.md

     Run in background.

   * `--query-tld` *domain*
     Top level domain used to filter queries to be resolved by KadNode.
+    Set to empty string to match all.
 (Default: ".p2p")

   * `--verbosity` *level*
     Verbosity level: quiet, verbose or debug (Default: verbose).